FSS/PPS 03.01 - Chart of Accounts

 FR&A, within the GAO, reviews each account request and contacts the requestor if additional information is needed to support the request.

-The account manager desiring to establish a new account or to begin a new program should discuss their plans with the Office of Budgeting, Financial Planning and Analysis before submitting an account request.
+The account manager desiring to establish a new account or to begin a new program should discuss their plans with the Office of Budgeting, Financial Planning and Analysis (OBFPA) before submitting an account request.
 The account manager will follow the normal budgeting process to request inclusion in the operating budget.

 Construction in Progress accounts are initiated and requested by the Office of Finance and Support Services Planning.

 FR&A will notify account managers of account creations or changes.
-The notice will include an explanation of the account manager’s fiduciary responsibilities for managing the accounts in accordance with UPPS 03.01.09, Fiscal Responsibilities of Account Managers at Texas State.
+The notice will include an explanation of the account manager’s fiduciary responsibilities for managing the accounts in accordance with UPPS No. 03.01.09, Fiscal Responsibilities of Account Managers at Texas State.
 Account managers accept these responsibilities by utilizing the account.

 Accounts should not be re-used for a different purpose.